Feeling Bored? You’re Not Broken - You’re Human

 Use a simple game or activity site once, then stop

-Some people use sites like imborednow.com occasionally to get a quick idea and move on, rather than scrolling social feeds endlessly.
+Some people visit sites like imborednow.com occasionally to get a quick idea and then move on, rather than endlessly scrolling through social feeds.

-The key is using your phone on purpose, not by habit.
+The key is to use your phone purposefully, not out of habit.

 What to Do When Bored at Work